VRscience/AI_Shell/README.md

 1. Download the `ai_powershell.ps1` script from this repository.
 2. Open a PowerShell terminal in the folder where you downloaded the file.
-3. Run the installation script (alternatively use explorer, navigate to the folder where the file was downloaded, right click and select "run with Powershell"):
+3. Run the script (alternatively use explorer, navigate to the folder where the file was downloaded, right click and select "run with Powershell"):

 ```powershell